dominodatalab/domino-quickstart-dask/README.md

 7. Click "Build".

-## Appendix B - Domino 5.1: creating a Dask base cluster environment
+## Appendix B : creating a Dask base cluster environment

 1. Create a new Environment and name it "Dask Base Cluster Environment" (or a name of your choice)
 2. For the base image select "Start from a custom base image" and enter `daskdev/dask:2022.1.0`
 3. The option "Automatically make compatible with Domino" will be gone after selecting "Dask" in the following step
-3. Select "Dask" under "Supported Clusters"
+4. Select "Dask" under "Supported Clusters"
-4. Edit visibility if desired (relevant for admins or users sharing with an organization)
+5. Edit visibility if desired (relevant for admins or users sharing with an organization)
-5. Select "Customize before building"
+6. Select "Customize before building"
-6. Edit the Dockerfile, then add the following to the Dockerfile instructions.
+7. Edit the Dockerfile, then add the following to the Dockerfile instructions.

 ```
 RUN pip install dask-ml[complete]==2021.11.30